craigthings/alpha-jpeg/README.md

 # Alpha JPEG - Images with transparency using JPEG compression.

 Alpha JPEG is currently made up of two parts.

-The first part is a Photoshop Action that converts a PNG into an "Alpha JPEG".
+1. Photoshop Action that converts a PNG into an "Alpha JPEG".
 This is a JPEG that contains both the visible pixels and transparent pixels.
-The second part is the Alpha JPEG loader.
-This loads the Alpha JPEG and converts it into a transparent image in the DOM.
+2. A javascript library for loading the Alpha JPEG image.
+The javascript contains a loader that loads the Alpha JPEG and converts it into a transparent image in the DOM.

 # Usage

-Alpha JPEG requires JPEGs that are exported using the Alpha JPEG Photoshop Action.
+The Alpha JPEG loader requires JPEGs that are exported using the Alpha JPEG Photoshop Action.
+Read the [Creating Alpha JPEGs](#Creating Alpha JPEGs) section for instructions.

-Once you've got an image export it, you'd load it like this:
+Once you've got an image exported, load it like this:

-    AlphaJPEG.load('#birdContainer', 'images/bird.alpha.jpg', {onComplete:});
+    AlphaJPEG.load('#birdContainer', 'images/bird.alpha.jpg');

-This repository includes both a standalone javascript library you can load directly located here:
+If you preffer to load the javascript libraries directly using script tags or other methods, you can use this stand-alone version of the library:

 	/build/alpha-jpeg.min.js

-It also includes a commonjs compatible version of the code located here:
+This repository also includes a commonjs module version of the code located here:

-	/
+	/src/utils/AlphaJPEG.js

 # Methods